Quick Details

 Most summer days bring steady 10–15 knot winds from the east, clear blue skies, and a refreshing breeze off the lake—perfect for smooth, exhilarating sailing.
 But this is Montana, where the weather has a mind of its own.
 Your safety is always our top priority, so we monitor conditions closely.
 You’ll receive a confirmation 7 days before your scheduled lesson, and if the forecast looks uncertain, we’ll work with you to reschedule.

-Our favorite sailing routes showcase the breathtaking waters between Dayton’s shoreline, the rugged beauty of Wild Horse Island, and the open expanse of Big Arm Bay—an area known for consistent, spirited winds.
+Our favorite sailing routes showcase the breathtaking waters between the shoreline, the rugged beauty of Wild Horse Island, and the open expanse of Big Arm Bay—an area known for consistent, spirited winds.
 Want to learn more about exploring Flathead Lake?
 Check out our Flathead Lake Boating Guide.

 -